nestordemeure/breviarium/data/readable.md

   * Suggestion: "Despite these tactics, it is crucial to always keep your promises to everyone.
 Failing to do so will cause them to lose trust in you."

 ### Discerning the Intention Behind Someone's Words

-Here are some passages that could be improved for better readability and clarity:

 * "First, consider his reasons and determine if they align with his stated actions, his usual behavior, or the actions of which he is suspected.
 Also, observe whether they act more fervently or more remissly than usual."
   * Problem: The pronoun "they" is used without a clear antecedent, making it unclear who is being referred to.